filiperomero2/ViralUnity/README.md

     --output                Complete path for output directory to be created by viralunity.
     --run-name              Name for the sequencing run (optional).
-    --reference             Complete path for the reference genome in fasta format --annotation            Complete path for the gff3 reference annotation file --adapters              Complete path for Illumina adapters sequences in fasta format --minimum-read-length   Minimum read length threshold (Default = 50) --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20)
+    --reference             Complete path for the reference genome in fasta format --adapters              Complete path for Illumina adapters sequences in fasta format --minimum-read-length   Minimum read length threshold (Default = 50) --minimum-coverage      Minimum sequencing coverage for including base in consensus sequence (Default = 20)